Fit as a Mama Bear

 How Much Weight To Use

 Keep in mind that you can use this training style without any weight at all.
-Likewise, it can be done with bands, kettlebells, etc (check out the best home workout equipment to get started!).
+Likewise, it can be done with bands, kettlebells, etc (check out the best home workout equipment for weight loss!).

 However, when combining paused reps with weight lifting, you want to lower your weights.